-- The use of Attitude to Learning all students receive a ATL report 4 times a year that recognises the effort students are putting in across their subject areas.
+- The use of Progress Reports all students receive a progress report 2 times a year that recognises the effort students are putting in across their subject areas.
 This is sent to parents.
-Students whose effort and attainment are particularly high are invited to an awards ceremony at the end of each term. - Golden Ticket Students receive a golden ticket for exemplary work/behaviours in line with school values of Kindness, Respect, Integrity and Teamwork.
-Every staff member can hand out one golden ticket each week.
-At the end of each week a raffle is drawn from the tickets to award the student of the week.
-At the end of each term a raffle is drawn from the tickets of top merit winners, Student of the week, Student of the term, to award high tariff prizes. - Weekly awards for merits, including merit badges - Prom students reaching the end of Year 11 whose effort has met our expectations will be invited to attend the school prom. - End of Term Awards for Attitude and Effort - Praise on a daily basis from staff - Attendance awards for students with high attendance or improved attendance
+Students whose effort and attainment are particularly high are invited to an awards ceremony at the end of each term. - Golden Ticket Students can receive a golden ticket for exemplary work/behaviours in line with school values of Learning, Leadership, Ambition, Preparation, Respect.
+At the end of each term a raffle is drawn from the tickets to award high tariff prizes. - Prom students reaching the end of Year 11 whose effort has met our expectations will be invited to attend the school prom. - Half-termly awards events - PROUD Wednesday celebration events - End of Term Awards for Attitude and Effort - Praise on a daily basis from staff - Attendance awards for students with high attendance or improved attendance